Fire Symbolism In Religion

 Hinduism:

 Fire is considered sacred and is used in various Hindu rituals, such as the Homa or Yajna, which involve offerings made to the fire as a means of purification, invoking blessings, and communing with the divine.
-Fire is also associated with the Hindu god Agni, who is considered the god of fire and the intermediary between humans and the gods.
+Symbolic fire is also associated with the Hindu god Agni, who is considered the god of fire and the intermediary between humans and the gods.

 Christianity: